Aztecs: Legacy

-Today the legacy of the Aztecs lives on in Mexico in many forms.
-Archeological sites are excavated and opened to the public and their artifacts are prominently displayed in museums.
+Aztec archeological sites are excavated and opened to the public and their artifacts are prominently displayed in museums.
 Place names and loanwords from the Aztec language Nahuatl permeate the Mexican landscape and vocabulary, and Aztec symbols and mythology have been promoted by the Mexican government and integrated into contemporary Mexican nationalism as emblems of the country.

 During the 19th century, the image of the Aztecs as uncivilized barbarians was replaced with romanticized visions of the Aztecs as original sons of the soil, with a highly developed culture rivaling the ancient European civilizations.
 When Mexico became independent from Spain, a romanticized version of the Aztecs became a source of images that could be used to ground the new nation as a unique blend of European and American.